The International Investigations Review: Portugal

 The offender's conduct after the fact is also relevant when fixing the applicable fine in various sectors of regulatory offence law, namely, under the Legal Framework of Credit Institutions and Financial Companies, the anti-money laundering legislation, the General Framework on Environmental Regulatory Offences and the General Framework on Regulatory Offences for the Media Sector.

 Furthermore, certain laws establish specific regimes for self-reporting.

-Also, pursuant to Articles 75 to 82 of the Portuguese Competition Law (the Competition Law), a company that self-reports a cartel or a concerted practice may benefit from leniency, which may result in immunity from fines or the reduction of their amount.
-An amendment to the Competition Law transposing theEU ECN+ Directive6 was proposed to the government by the Portuguese Competition Authority (AdC) and is currently under discussion.
+Furthermore, pursuant to Articles 75 through 82 of the Portuguese Competition Law, a company that self-reports a cartel or a concerted practice may benefit from leniency, which may entail immunity from fines or the reduction of their amount.
+An amendment to the Portuguese Competition Law, which would transpose the ECN+ Directive, was proposed by the Portuguese Competition Authority to the government and is currently under discussion.

 ii Internal investigations